 Have you ever turned up at a check-in counter and been asked for your reservation number?
 Need to show the person behind the immigration desk you’ve got an onward flight?

 Stood at the taxi rank and realised you don’t have your hotel address to hand?
-Running late getting to your Airbnb apartment and need to look up a phone number to tell the owner you’ll be late?
+Been running late for an Airbnb check-in and needed to look up a phone number to call the owner?

 Most of the time I get around this by using Tripit, which turns email confirmations into an offline itinerary.
 It’s great as far as it goes, but it doesn’t save every detail.
 Also, officials and airline staff often insist on seeing the original mail regardless.